gstamatelat/social-influence-tournament/README.md

 - Renamed `SimpleCirclePlayer` to `SimpleCyclePlayer` and `AdvancedCirclePlayer` to `AdvancedCyclePlayer`.
 - `SimpleCyclePlayer` has been updated.
 This player will begin with a random ID to avoid a situation where there is no ID 1 (like when there are multiple graphs in the same framework instance).
 Furthermore, it better handles rounding on the `period` and achieves theoretical optimal performance.
+- `AdvancedCyclePlayer` has been updated.
+It better handles rounding on the `period` and achieves theoretical optimal performance similar to `SimpleCyclePlayer`.

 ### v1.3